New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How do you determine 'least privilege' for an agent?

 Start by defining the agent's specific tasks.
 Identify which MCP tools are needed for each task.
 Allow only those tools, with the most restrictive argument constraints that still permit the task.
-Review Intercept's audit logs to see which tools are actually being used and adjust accordingly.
+Review PolicyLayer's audit logs to see which tools are actually being used and adjust accordingly.

 Does least privilege hurt agent performance?